jbdamask/wkid-smaaht/README.md

 When contributing, make sure you run the following user tests:
 1. Chat in DM - Should receive wait message, then response
 2. Chat in DM thread - Should receive wait message, then response
-3. Chat in DM with app mention - Should receive wait message, then response
+3. Chat in DM with App mention - Should receive wait message, then response
 4. Chat in DM thread with App mention - Should receive wait message, then response
 5. Chat in Channel with App mention - Should receive wait message, then response
 6. Chat in Channel thread with App mention - Should receive wait message, then response